Stress Testing

 - Errors detected: Stable is overridden to Volatile

-- Drops detected: Stable is overridden to Drift
+- Drops detected: Stable is overridden to Drift (only counts actual failure drops, not intentional filter removals)

 Recommendations explain the distinction so you know when low CI hides real failures.